 Now you just need some American Express points.
 You’re in luck.
 American Express has a handful of credit cards to earn Membership Rewards points.

 We love the Platinum Card from American Express.
 It starts with a 60,000 point welcome bonus after spending $5,000 in three months, but be sure to check and see if you qualify for a 100,000-point bonus.
 That’s a huge stash of points that could get you some serious travel.
-Add in the unbeatable suite of travel perks like unrivaled lounge access, $400 in credits split between airline fees and Uber rides, and it’s easy to see why this is one of our favorite cards.
+Add in the unbeatable suite of travel perks like unrivaled lounge access, $400 in credits split between airline fees and Uber rides, and it’s easy to see why the Amex Platinum Benefits makes it one of our favorite cards.

 Click Here to learn more about the American Express Platinum Card.